-- Infant class size regulations. - Potential emotional impact, as he or she matures, the child may realise that the rest of the class are of a different age. - The child may begin puberty at a different time from their classmates, which could be confusing for them. - The child is eligible to leave school at 16, and if they have been held back a year, may leave without completing Key Stage 4 (KS4). - The child must receive education until the age of 16, and if he or she has been accelerated a year, they may have completed the Key Stage 4 curriculum before then, so educational provision must be in place. - Children learn a great deal from their peers, and receive social, emotional, and academic support from each other. - Other interventions may be more appropriate in the long-term; placement outside the chronological year group could simply be delaying that provision. - Placing a child in another year group may deny some other child a place at the school.
+- Infant class size regulations. - Potential emotional impact, as he or she matures, the child may realise that the rest of the class are of a different age. - The child may begin puberty at a different time from their classmates, which could be confusing for him or her. - The child is eligible to leave school at 16, and if he or she has been held back a year, may leave without completing key stage 4. - The child must receive education until the age of 16, and if he or she has been accelerated a year, they may have completed the key stage 4 curriculum before then, so educational provision must be in place. - Children learn a great deal from their peers, and receive social, emotional and academic support from each other. - Other interventions may be more appropriate in the long-term; placement outside the chronological year group could simply be delaying that provision. - Placing a child in another year group may deny some other child a place at the school.